silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 		'LastVisited:GreaterThan' => '2011-01-01'
 	));

-If you wish to match against any of a number of columns, you can list several field names, separated by commas.
-This will return all members whose first name or surname contain the string 'sam'.

-	:::php
-	$members = Member::get()->filter(array(
-		'FirstName,Surname:PartialMatch' => 'sam'
-	));

 ### Subtract

 You can subtract entries from a DataList by passing in another DataList to `subtract()`